ortizjuan2/carnd/behavioral_cloning/README.md

 Overview
 ---
-This repository contains a solution to P3, Behavioral Cloning.
+This repository contains a solution to project P3, Behavioral Cloning.

 A convolutional neural network was trained to predict steering angle to an autonomous vehicle based on the images of the road provided by the Udacity's simulator.